mglush/GraphingStocks/README.md

 # Stock Charting and Technical Analysis

-**Description**: Graphing stock market tickers and the statistical analysis indicators that come with them.
+Graphing stock market tickers and the statistical analysis indicators that come with them.
 Implementing a multitude of trading strategies based on these indicators.
 Backtesting the trading strategies, seeing which indicator sets work best.

 ## Table of Contents
 * The Work So Far